MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> If you care about someone enough, you'll always be there for them no matter what.
+> Change is hard at first, messy in the middle and gorgeous at the end.
-> -- Roy T. Bennett
+> -- Robin Sharma